theRealAph/ScopeLocals/README.md

 per-thread structures scale well.

 Thread-local variables, and in particular inheritable thread locals, are a pain point in the design of Loom.
-Today, when a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
+When a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
 This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared.
 So every child thread ends up carrying a copy of its parents entire set of thread locals, whether the child needs them or not.

 (Note: in current Java it is possible on thread creation to opt out of inheriting any thread-local variables, but that doesn't help if you